-The reason is, contrary to the belief that most people have of social media merely being a ‘bit of fun’, or where businesses can seek to engage with their customers, it can also be used against you, and your business, or conversely, used in your favour.
+The reason is, contrary to the belief that most people have of social media merely being a ‘bit of fun’, or where businesses can seek to engage with their customers, online legal advisors have told us it can also be used against you, and your business, or conversely, used in your favour.

 Now we are not suggesting that Facebook, Twitter, or Instagram might be out to get you, and let’s be honest the people who own these social media giants have more to deal with than trying to make life difficult for local businesses.
 Instead, it is you, or those that post your business’s behalf, that can unwittingly be the one to create the problems.

 As far as the legal position stands at the moments in Australia, there is an increasing belief that words, images, sounds, and videos posted on social media, can be used every bit as effectively as evidence, as the types of evidence currently presented in court.

 An example of this is a case where a company used an individual’s social media posts to argue that the physical and psychological injuries they claimed to have suffered in a car accident, were not as significant or debilitating as they were suggesting in court.

 The social media posts showed the claimant taking part in social events, and online gaming.
 Their counter-argument to the claimant was that if the injuries were significant and had caused them as much harm as claimed in court, they could not possibly have been able to take part in the activities, as seen in their Facebook posts.

 The court obviously agreed with this, as the outcome of the case was significantly different from the one that might have been, had the social media posts not been presented to counter the claimant’s evidence.